-The appellate court in Jenkins v.
+The appellate court, in Jenkins v.
 Robinson, 169 S.W.2d 250, 251 (Tex.
 Civ.
-App.--Austin 1943, no writ) said this, in a case involving a claim for reimbursement to the community estate:
+App.--Austin 1943, no writ) a case involving a claim for reimbursement to the community estate, rejected the notion that it can be presumed that community funds were used to pay separate debt: